 '''

 A Perforce Group Specification.

-#

 Group:

 The name of the group.

 MaxResults: A limit on the data size of operations for users in

-#

-#

 this group, or 'unlimited'.

 Subgroups: Other groups automatically included in this group.

 Users: The users in the group.
 One per line.

+Users:

+The users in the group.
+One per line.

 Group: p4users

 MaxResults: unlimited

+MaxScanRows:

 unlimited

-MaxScanRows:

 Subgroups:

 Users:

 edk

 lisaq

 sarahm

 '''